TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 \*This privacy policy page was updated August 28, 2015.

-Share This SHARE Share to Twitter Share to Facebook Share by email Print Across NOAA Explore your world at the NOAA Open House Climate View visual highlights from the 2017 Arctic Report Card National Oceanic and Atmospheric AdministrationU.S.
+Share This SHARE Share to Twitter Share to Facebook Share by email Print Satellites NOAA satellites aid in the rescue of 275 lives in 2017 Across NOAA Explore your world at the NOAA Open House National Oceanic and Atmospheric AdministrationU.S.
 Department of Commerce CloseHome Find your local weather Enter your ZIP code Frequently accessed tools &. resources

 *   Weather forecast tools and resources
 *   Climate data and reports